bnggbn/vax-action-history/vax-l0-reference-v0.6.md

 ## 6. Core Data Model

-### 6.1 Semantic Object (SO)
+### 6.1 Semantic Object Factory (SOF)

+The Semantic Object Factory (SOF) is the **producer-side semantic boundary**.

+It applies backend-defined semantic schemas to raw input, performing validation and normalization before any action can proceed to canonical encoding.

+The SOF is responsible for:

-An SO is a schema-defined semantic unit.
+- enforcing schema-defined semantic constraints

-Properties:
-- No business logic
-- Fully validated
-- Canonicalizable
-- Deterministic meaning
+- rejecting invalid or ambiguous input
+- normalizing input into a stable structure suitable for canonicalization

+The SOF does **not** contain business logic and does **not** produce side effects.

 ### 6.2 SDTO

+An SDTO is an immutable semantic data structure produced **only** by the SO Factory.

 An SDTO is an immutable output produced **only** by the SO Factory.